sboily/asterisk-res-xmpp-oauth/README.md

-Google Voice support for XIVO with oauth2
+Google Voice support for Wazo with oauth2
 =========================================

 This provides an XMPP module for Asterisk with oauth support, which allows you to use